wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet5-getting-started-blobs.md

 		using System.Threading.Tasks;
 		using LogLevel = Microsoft.Framework.Logging.LogLevel;

-2. Get a <!-- deleted by customization **CloudStorageAccount**object --><!-- keep by customization: begin --> **CloudStorageAccount** object <!-- keep by customization: end --> that represents your storage account information.
+2. Get a **CloudStorageAccount**object that represents your storage account information.
 Use the following code to get the your storage connection string and storage account information from the Azure service configuration.

 		 CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
 		   CloudConfigurationManager.GetSetting("<storage-account-name>_AzureStorageConnectionString"));